 Mitch Lambley, BAS is a fundraising auctioneer and owner of Auctions For Good.
-For over 15 years, he has conducted benefit auctions across Oregon, Washington and Costa Rica!
+For over 15 years, he has conducted benefit auctions in Oregon, Washington and Costa Rica!

 He is a graduate of the World Wide College of Auctioneering the University of Oregon, and is an Air Force Veteran.
 He holds the BAS (Benefit Auctioneer Specialist) designation granted by the National Auctioneers Association.
 Held by less than 3% of its members in North America, the designation provides advanced training in planning and conducting successful benefit auctions.
 Originally from Sioux Falls, South Dakota, Oregon has been his home for many years and he loves all the state offers.
 He lives with his wife and daughter in Portland.